Alcantor/LotusECU-T4e/README.md

 I've spent hundreds of hours creating definition files.
 The file for the 2008 T4e ECU is available in the folder [romraider-defs].

+Years after the definition file first saw the light, a full tuning guide finally came to life: **[T4E090 Guide]**.
+If you are serious about understanding and tuning your T4e, this is a must-read.

 For other cars, please reach out to me.

 [romraider-defs]: romraider-defs/
+[T4E090 Guide]: romraider-defs/T4E090_guide.pdf

 ### Documentation